πŸ“Š ECONPLEX

 Market IndexUS

 The Dow Jones Industrial Average (DJIA) is a price-weighted index of 30 prominent U.S. blue-chip companies.
-Created by Charles Dow in 1896, it is the oldest and most recognized stock market index in the world.
+Created on May 26, 1896 by Charles Dow and Edward Jones, founders of Dow Jones & Company and The Wall Street Journal, it is the oldest continuously published stock market index in the world.

 Why It Matters

-Despite covering only 30 stocks (vs. 500 in the S&P), the Dow remains the most cited index in mainstream media.
-Its components are hand-selected by a committee and represent major industry leaders including Goldman Sachs, UnitedHealth, Microsoft, and Apple.
+Despite covering only 30 stocks (vs. 500 in the S&P), the Dow remains the most cited index in mainstream media and everyday conversation.
+Its components are hand-selected by a committee at S&P Dow Jones Indices and represent major industry leaders including Goldman Sachs, UnitedHealth Group, Microsoft, Apple, and Caterpillar.
+The index originally tracked 12 industrial companies; General Electric was the last original component, removed in 2018 after 110+ years.

 Price-Weighted Methodology